Darren Randolph

-Darren Edward Andrew Randolph (born 12 May 1987) is an Irish professional footballer who plays as a goalkeeper.
-He is currently a free agent.
-Randolph also represented the Republic of Ireland national team and Ireland at basketball.
+Darren Edward Andrew Randolph (born 12 May 1987) is an Irish former professional footballer who played as a goalkeeper.
+He represented the Republic of Ireland national team in football, and Ireland at basketball.

 Having progressed through the youth ranks at Ardmore Rovers and Premier League club Charlton Athletic, Randolph turned professional in 2004 with Charlton.
 He spent time on loan at Welling United, Accrington Stanley and Gillingham before making his Charlton debut in the last match of the 2006–07 season.
 Despite the club's relegation from the Premier League, he was unable to cement a regular starting position, and had two loan spells during 2008, at Bury and at Hereford United.
 Having made just 20 appearances for Charlton in six years, he moved on to Scottish Premier League side Motherwell in July 2010.
 He played regularly for Motherwell over three years, then returned to England to join Birmingham City, for whom he missed only one Championship match in two seasons.
 He signed for West Ham United in 2015 and Middlesbrough two years later.

 In 2006, Randolph made ten appearances for the Republic of Ireland under-21 side, and a single appearance for the Republic of Ireland B team.
 He made his full international debut for the Republic of Ireland in September 2012, in a 4–1 victory over Oman.
 He played for the nation at UEFA Euro 2016.

 Club career

 Charlton Athletic

-Randolph was born in Bray and played school football with Ardmore Rovers.
+Randolph was born in Bray to an American father and a Mayo mother.
+He played school football with Ardmore Rovers.
 He joined Charlton Athletic in the summer of 2003 by virtue of the links between the Irish and English clubs.
 When leaving Ardmore Rovers, the club placed Randolph in the Hall of Fame.

 As a youngster, Randolph spent a month on loan at Conference South club Welling United in 2004; he played four league matches and once in the FA Cup.
 He spent the beginning of the 2005–06 season on loan at Accrington Stanley in the Conference National, and at the end of the season, signed an extension to his Charlton contract to run until 2009.
 In August 2006 he joined League One Gillingham on a month's loan.